authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Indicator
 -------------

 The icon, image, mark, or other graphical representation of the brand.
-The Indicator is in a common image format with restrictions detailed in [General Record Format](#general-record-format).
+The Indicator is in a common image format with restrictions detailed in the [Assertion Record definition](#assertion-record-def).

 Mail Receiver
 -------------